rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 175pt
    :align: center

-   Epistemic disjunction of optimal *Kemeny* rankings
+   Epistemic fusion of optimal *Kemeny* rankings

 It is interesting to notice in :numref:`tutorialKemeny` and :numref:`optimalKemeny`, that both *Kemeny* rankings only differ in their respective positioning of alternative *a8*; either before or after alternatives *a9*, *a4* and *a1*.

-To choose now a specific representative among all the potential rankings with maximal Kemeny index, we will choose, with the help of the :py:func:`~perfTabs.PerformanceTableau.showRankingConsensusQuality` method, the *most consensual* one.
+To choose now a specific representative among all the potential rankings with maximal ordinal correlation index, we will choose, with the help of the :py:func:`~perfTabs.PerformanceTableau.showRankingConsensusQuality` method, the *most consensual* one.

 .. code-block:: pycon
    :caption: Computing Consensus Quality of Rankings